AleksandrosV/The_Internet_Java_Automation/README.md

 ## Project Overview

 Welcome to the The Internet project!
-This project aims to provide a robust framework for automating web UI tests using Selenium WebDriver, TestNG, and other essential tools.
+This project aims to provide a robust framework for automating web UI tests of https://the-internet.herokuapp.com/ using Selenium WebDriver, TestNG, and other essential tools.
 The project is designed to be modular, scalable, and easy to maintain.

 ## Table of Contents